 Before examining its land claim report, it's important to review the NCC's origins.
-The NCC doesn't document its history in "Unveiling NunatuKavut," therefore I've relied on academic research that does so.
+The NCC doesn't document its history in "Unveiling NunatuKavut," therefore I've relied mostly on academic material that does so.

-There is agreement in the scholarly literature by anthropologists and historians that the descendants of those known previously as "Planters" and more recently as "Settlers" from Upper Lake Melville and Hamilton Inlet down the Labrador Coast to near the Straits of Belle Isle began identifying themselves as Indigenous in the 1980s.
-Anthropologist John C. Kennedy, who conducted fieldwork in Labrador for forty years between 1972 and 2013, provides the most indepth overview of the origins of these claims.1 Reading through the body of Kennedy's work is eye-opening, since it traces the history of the south-central Labrador coast Settlers, that is, the descendants of unions between European men and Inuit women mostly between the 1790s and 1830s.
+There is consensus in the academic material by anthropologists, sociologists, and historians that the descendants of those known previously as "Planters" and more recently as "Settlers" from Upper Lake Melville and Hamilton Inlet down the Labrador Coast to near the Straits of Belle Isle only began identifying themselves as Indigenous in the mid-1980s.
+Anthropologist John C. Kennedy, who conducted fieldwork in Labrador for forty years between 1972 and 2013, provides the most in-depth overview of the origins of these claims.1 Reading through the body of Kennedy's work is eye-opening, since it traces the history of the south-central Labrador coast Settlers, that is, the descendants of unions between European men and Inuit women mostly between the 1780s and 1850s.

-Kennedy explains that representatives of the Northern Quebec Inuit Association travelled overland to northern Labrador Inuit communities in 1972 with the hopes of setting up a regional affiliate of Inuit Tapirisat of Canada (ITC) in Labrador.2 At this time, Settlers were not included in recruitment plans.
-Yet, when the Newfoundland-based Native Association of Newfoundland and Labrador (NANL) visited the Labrador coast a year later, it recruited some northern Labrador Settlers to join, as well as a few Inuit.3 Kennedy explains that when the Labrador Inuit Association (LIA) was founded a few months later in September 1973, it included a few bilingual (English-Inuktitut) Settlers from Nain but no other Settlers, since ITC recommended that the LIA only accept Inuktitut-speaking Settlers.4
+Kennedy (1988) explains that representatives of the Northern Quebec Inuit Association travelled overland to northern Labrador Inuit communities in 1972 with the hopes of setting up a regional affiliate of Inuit Tapirisat of Canada (ITC) in Labrador.2 At this time, Settlers were not included in recruitment plans.
+Yet, when the Newfoundland-based Native Association of Newfoundland and Labrador (NANL) visited the Labrador coast in 1973, it recruited some northern Labrador Settlers to join, as well as a few Inuit.3 Kennedy explains that when the Labrador Inuit Association (LIA) was founded a few months later in September 1973, it included a few bilingual (English-Inuktitut) Settlers from Nain but no other Settlers, since ITC recommended that the LIA only accept Inuktitut-speaking Settlers.4

-Around the same time, the federal government decided that it would only recognize one organization with Inuit members in Labrador.5 It was at this point that the LIA offered all northern Labrador Settlers membership in October 1974.6 Kennedy explains that initially, few northern Settlers accepted the invitation, preferring to remain members of the NANL: "Settler hesitation about which native organization to join was partially the legacy of nonrelations between Inuit and Settlers in communities where relocation brought the groups into continuous contact in the late 1950s.
-Many Settlers preferred a political association with NANL's [Innu and Mi'kmaw] ethnopoliticians, whom they hardly knew, to an alliance with Inuit neighbours."7 Northern Settlers openly discussed forming their own organization,8 but by 1976 they largely opted to join the LIA.
+Around the same time, the Department of Indian Affairs and Northern Development let it be known that it would recognize only one organization with Inuit members in Labrador.5 It was at this point that the LIA offered all northern Labrador Settlers membership in October 1974.6 Kennedy (1988) explains that initially, few northern Settlers accepted the invitation, preferring to remain members of the NANL: "Settler hesitation about which native organization to join was partially the legacy of non-relations between Inuit and Settlers in communities where relocation brought the groups into continuous contact in the late 1950s.
+Many Settlers preferred a political association with NANL's [Innu and Mi'kmaw] ethno-politicians, whom they hardly knew, to an alliance with Inuit neighbours."7 While northern Settlers openly discussed forming their own organization,8 by 1976 they largely opted to join the LIA.